alfredaita/Getting-and-Cleaning-Data-/CodeBook.md

       Note:
       The original files, comprissing Activity_ID, (y_test.txt and y_train.txt) were saved in a particular order, the assumption was then made that all the original obseravtions were saved in that fashion.
 To preserve the order the master file was rebuilt in a test and then train sequence.
-Also an left inner join command was used to this.
+Also an left inner join command was used aid in maintaing the order just described.

       END OF CODEBOOK